intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

     <img src=./media/sshsvc.png width="90%">

-    On the host, run command below to get the CLUSTER-IP of the SSH service for the VM
+    On the host, run the command below to get the CLUSTER-IP of the SSH service for the VM
     ```sh
     kubectl get svc
     ```